zero1986618/ngram-fractional/README.md

-ngram-fractional
+frac-ngram
 ================

-language model toolkit based on suffix array support language models under both fractional and integer count. if you have any question, please contact yinggong.zhao@gmail.com
+A language model tool based on suffix array.
+This tool can train language model under both fractional(for Modified KN) and integer count(for Witten-Bell, Good-Turing, Kn and Modified KN). if you have any question, please contact yinggong.zhao@gmail.com